 10 Steps To Become A Fabulous Country Courthouse Wedding Planner

-A country courthouse wedding has never been more popular; and there are more opportunities to become a country courthouse wedding planner than ever before.
+A courthouse wedding has never been more popular; and there are more opportunities to become a country courthouse wedding planner than ever.

-In good and bad times, people always get married.
+In good and bad times, people always get married, which is why I updated this post for a very special occasion.

 A simple ceremony in a country courthouse can pay for an elegant, “rustic” reception.